beling/book-pl/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 <span class="caption">Listing 7-13: Bringing the `add_to_waitlist` function
 into scope with `use`, which is unidiomatic</span>

-Although both Listing 7-11 and 7-13 accomplish the same task, Listing 7-11 is the idiomatic way to bring a function into scope with `use`.
+Although both listing 7-11 and 7-13 accomplish the same task, listing 7-11 is the idiomatic way to bring a function into scope with `use`.
 Bringing the function’s parent module into scope with `use` so we have to specify the parent module when calling the function makes it clear that the function isn’t locally defined while still minimizing repetition of the full path.
-The code in Listing 7-13 is unclear as to where `add_to_waitlist` is defined.
+The code in listing 7-13 is unclear as to where `add_to_waitlist` is defined.

 On the other hand, when bringing in structs, enums, and other items with `use`,